 The FRE is available in various sizes for different phone models and features an IP68 waterproof rating.
 In terms of retaining audio capability, the case actually comes with front-facing audio ports that can be sealed when not in use.
 This guarantees that the ports keep their function and dirt, grime, and water stay out.

 These Pelican cases meet IP67 waterproof testing parameters and can be submerged down to one meter for up to 30 minutes.
-In addition to being watertight, they are also crush proof and dust proof, which means you can throw them in a dry bag with a bunch of other gear and not worry about their contents being squished.
+In addition to being watertight, these cases are crushproof and dustproof, which means you can throw them in a dry bag with a bunch of other gear and not worry about their contents being squished.

 Other Waterproof Phone Cases to Consider

 Although I don’t have direct experience with any of these cases, they’ve come recommended by many sites online, such as Lifewire.
 Because I recognize that the two cases I utilize might be a little higher on the price scale (don’t forget you get what you pay for!), I’ve provided a few other options to choose from.

 The Catalyst waterproof phone case has been recommended as the best case for iPhone users.
 These cases are rated IP68 and have been field-tested to retain their waterproof ability when submerged down to 33 feet.

 They also meet a MIL-STD 810G standard rating for drops from heights up to 6.6 feet.
 The cases themselves are made of rugged, scratch-proof polycarbonate and finished with light silicone material.

 Ounne Phone Case